What is RaaS?

 A good incident response plan is complemented by thorough practice.
 Tabletop exercises are an excellent way to rehearse and validate your response plan by simulating the high-pressure environment of a real-world attack.

 There is no single way in which ransomware infects a corporate network.
-Phishing emails, credentials compromise and unpatched vulnerabilities are all common attack vectors.
+Phishing emails, credentials compromises and unpatched vulnerabilities are all common attack vectors.
 To that end, organisations must take a holistic approach to prevention that takes into account people, processes and technology.

 If you’re a small or medium-sized enterprise (“SME”), we suggest you start with the National Cyber Security Centre (“NCSC”) flagship standard of Cyber Essentials, which recommends five simple actions to protect your organisation: